SADPR/CoSimIO-SolversCoupling/CoSimIO_Kratos_BasicTutorials/README.md

-# CoSimIO with Kratos Multiphysics - Example Use Cases
+# CoSimIO with Kratos Multiphysics - Basic Tutorials

+### Description:

-This README provides instructions for running example use cases of connecting and performing operations between Kratos Multiphysics and an external code using CoSimIO.
+This section provides simple tutorials for integrating CoSimIO with Kratos Multiphysics, focusing on basic mesh mapping and data exchange between Kratos and external scripts or codes.

 ### Notes
 These examples demonstrate how to connect an external code with Kratos Multiphysics using CoSimIO, and perform operations like mesh mapping.
 The data_exchange and mesh_exchange examples with Kratos are combined into the kratos_mesh_mapping example for simplicity.